Amazon Music Bestsellers and Deals

 "...Do You Love A Laddie With Curly Brown Hair?"

-Taking their name from the ramshackle homes of migrant workers (they were called 'bothies') and the traditional music groups that sprang up from them – as a Dubliner who lived through it - I loved THE BOTHY BAND then and have done with a passion all of my life.
-But a bit of history is needed to fully review the impact of their arrival and especially their magical first platter "The Bothy Band" aka "The Bothy Band 1975" or just "1975" because of the photos on the front cover (it's actually credited as "The Bothy Band" on the label and spine so that's its official title).
+But a bit of history is needed to fully review the impact of their arrival and especially their magical first platter "The Bothy Band" aka "The Bothy Band 1975" or just "1975" because of the photos on the front cover (it's actually credited as "The Bothy Band" on the label and spine so "The Bothy Band" is its official title).

-When their properly Traditional debut album hit the streets of the UK in March 1976 on Polydor Super 2383 379 (reissued by Mulligan in June 1976) - Irish Folk music was often mired in horrible pro-Nationalist rhetoric and the bloodshed that followed it.
+When their properly-Traditional debut album hit the streets of the UK in March 1976 on Polydor Super 2383 379 (reissued by Mulligan in June 1976) - Irish Folk music was often mired in horrible pro-Nationalist rhetoric and the bloodshed that followed it.
 Sure we had Planxty with Christy Moore (who were also wonderful and on Polydor Records) and Clannad and the boozy shenanigans of The Dubliners and the crossover Folk-Rock of Horslips and The Woods Band - but little else we young Irish with half a brain wanted to hear.
 THE BOTHY BAND changed all of that.
 They brought the 'Tradition' back into the Traditional.
 And in the live environment, they were utterly magical too.

 First up there were six in THE BOTHY BAND...